Previous Events

 Prices fall daily – come early for the best selection; come later for the best prices!

-The sale includes concentrations in Native Americans • Musical instruments • Opera singers • American Literature • Architecture • Gardening • Early 20th century children’s books w/dust jackets • Poetry • Political History of the American Revolution
+The sale included concentrations in Native Americans • Musical instruments • Opera singers • American Literature • Architecture • Gardening • Early 20th century children’s books w/dust jackets • Poetry • Political History of the American Revolution

 Awarded a Mosse-Friends of the UW Libraries Fellowship, Dr. Norman Domeier of Charles University in Prague is researching Hitler in the Wisconsin Historical Society.